Rabbi Yoshi Zweiback

 As the founding rabbi of the Wise Center for Tikkun OIam, Rabbi Stern continues to expand the impact of the Wise community beyond episodic social action into highly-developed Tikkun Olam initiatives that increase member participation in impactful justice projects.
-At Wise, examples of our involvement include: support for welfare organizations in Israel, support for Homeless Veterans, advocacy for solutions to LA’s homelessness, mentoring for at-risk college bound high school students with the Fulfillment Fund, pro-bono legal advocacy for constituents of Bet Tzedek, support for Jewish Big Brothers and Sisters, political advocacy in Sacramento as well as a range of other projects.
+At Wise, examples of our involvement include: support for welfare organizations in Israel, support for Homeless Veterans, advocacy for solutions to LA’s homelessness, mentoring for at-risk college bound high school students with the mentoring program of Wise Readers to Leaders, and recently the CASA histories project.
+He also continues to lead congregational political advocacy in Sacramento with the Religious Action Center of Reform Judaism.
 Working with Andrea Sonnenberg, Rabbi Stern has continued to build Wise Readers to Leaders.
 The only synagogue coordinated and sponsored summer literacy enrichment program in the nation.
 The Wise program serves over 400 children from Title 1 schools through our six week reading advocacy summer camp on five campuses: Wise, AJU, Milken Community High School, Leo Baeck and Wilshire Boulevard temples.
 In addition, over 150 Wise temple members of all ages volunteer each summer to supplement the program.
 Our Junior Literacy Leader Program provides in-depth service learning to Jewish High School students throughout the city as they volunteer at WRTL in a program recognized as a model for Jewish youth engagement as a recipient of LA Jewish Federation Teen Accelerator funds.

 By establishing Wise as a Temple that has at its core the expansive realization of the Jewish vision for Tikkun Olam Rabbi Stern leads the effort at Wise to provide meaningful service to our world and engage our members in the transformative spiritual realization of the Jewish mission to improve our world.